shivanesh1495/phoenix_webapp/README.md

 ## 🔥 Project Highlights

 - Rendered a detailed **3D Phoenix model** using GLTF/GLB loader.
-- Integrated ambient and directional lights for fiery atmosphere.
+- Integrated ambient and directional lights for a fiery atmosphere.
-- OrbitControls for rotating and zooming the scene.
+- Enabled camera interaction with `OrbitControls`.
-- Placeholder animation logic for Phoenix flight or glow effects.
+- Placeholder animation setup for Phoenix flight or glow effects.

 ## 🚀 Getting Started